Scripture Reference:![]()

 The Story:

-One day Jesus was sitting on the shore of a lake.
+One day, Jesus was sitting on the shore of a lake.
 He began teaching the people on the shore.
 More people came to hear what Jesus was saying.
-Soon the beach was filled with people.
+Soon, the beach was filled with people.
 There were so many that Jesus decided to get in a boat and float it out from the beach.
-Then he could speak loudly and everyone could hear him without being so crowded.
+Then He could speak loudly, and everyone could hear Him without being so crowded.

 Jesus told the crowd many parables.
 Do you remember what a parable is?
-A parable is an easy-to-understand story that helps people understand something that is very hard to understand.
+A parable is an easy-to-understand story that helps people understand something very hard to understand.
 One of the parables that Jesus told from the boat was a story about a farmer who planted some seeds.

 The third seed fell on soil that was full of weeds and thorns.
-The plant sprouted and began to grow but it never got very big.
+The plant sprouted and began to grow, but it never got very big.
 The weeds choked the plant and kept taking all of the sun and the best soil.
 The plant never produced any grain.

 top